The ads above are Google-sponsored.

 Hinten: Rear.
 As used in parts catalogs, hinterrad meaning rear wheel, from rad meaning wheel.

 Heiß: Hot.
 Pronunciation is not what you may think, so see explanations above this entire alphabetical list (see beginning of this article).

 lampe: lighting device, the lamp itself.

 Links: LEFT, or left side, and the item may be marked L.

 OT: Top Dead Center for the piston(s).
 That point, exactly, when the pistons are fully outwards.
 OT, in German, is Oberer Totpunkt, more correctly translated as the top dead point.

 Rechts: RIGHT SIDE or RIGHT.
 The item may be marked R.

-S, or Spaetzündung: this mark on the flywheel outer edge, clutch carrier from 1981, is the Static timing point, no RPM or very low RPM, the minimum advance; that is, late or retarded.
+S, or Spaetzündung: this mark on the flywheel or clutch carrier outer edge, is the Static timing point, no RPM or very low RPM, the minimum advance; that is, late or retarded.